MadSmith17/480Project/README.md

 # Dataset Overview
 https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset

-# Getting Started
-1, Installation: Clone this repository to your local machine.
-2. Setup:
-    * Open the cloned repository in Visual Studio
-    *

 # Files
 In the main branch, these files and directories exist:
 * .vscode: Some needed materials for Visual Studio